-Due to speed requirements, we can only render a small light field with 36 to 48 cameras at a 640×480 image resolution.
+Although our warping algorithm is efficient, it also introduces two main artifacts.
+Due to speed requirements and limited texture memory sizes, we can only render a small light field with 36 to 48 cameras at a $640 \times 480$ image resolution.
 The low spatial resolution leads to strong aliasing artifacts due to undersampling.
-Since our reference view does not contain information from the occluded regions, the warped light field camera images will contain holes.
+Second, since our reference view does not contain information from the occluded regions, the warped light field camera images will contain holes.

-To reduce the image artifacts caused by undersampling and occlusions, we develop a simple technique similar to the cone tracing method to pre-filter the reference view [7].
+To reduce the image artifacts caused by undersampling and occlusions, we develop a simple technique similar to the cone tracing method to pre-filter the reference view [6].
 Our method is based on the observation that out-of-focus regions exhibit most severe aliasing artifacts and occlusion artifacts since they blend rays corresponding to different 3D points.
 Our method compensates for undersampling by first blurring the out-of-focus rays and then blending them.
-A similar concept has been used in the Fourier slicing photography technique for generating a band-limited light field [12].
+A similar concept has been used in the Fourier slicing photography technique for generating a band-limited light field [10].